eyuppastirmaci/noesis-forge/README.md

 NoesisForge transforms how organizations handle document management by leveraging cutting-edge AI technologies.
 Upload documents, extract meaningful insights, and interact with your content through natural language queries.
 Whether you're managing legal documents, research papers, or business reports, NoesisForge makes your information instantly searchable and actionable.

+## 🚧 Development Status

+**This is a learning-oriented project currently under active development.
+Not recommended for production use.**

+While the core document management features are functional, many advanced AI capabilities are still being implemented.
+The project serves as a practical exploration of modern web development, AI integration, and scalable architecture patterns.
+There's still a long road ahead, but contributions, feedback, and suggestions are welcome as we continue to build and improve the platform.

 ## ✨ Key Features

 ### 📄 **Document Management**